Brian Burnett: Wimbledon chairmanship

 Upon his retirement he became Chairman of the All England Lawn Tennis Club, a position he held for ten years until retiring in 1984.
 His chairmanship was highly influential in shaping the modern history of the club.
 The year prior to his appointment 81 players of the Association of Tennis Professionals (ATP) had boycotted the Wimbledon Championships, and relations between the players and the club were still strained.
 Burnett's calm manner and patient and tactful approach smoothed the way for reconciliation.

 He is also credited with giving a young John McEnroe a steer in the right direction following numerous reportings of McEnroe to the referee's office.
-Burnett also felt that the Royal Box should be utilised when members of the Royal family were not in attendance and implemented this rule.
+Burnett also felt that the Royal Box should be utilised when members of the royal family were not in attendance and implemented this rule.
+He was succeeded as chairman of Wimbledon by Buzzer Hadingham.

 Personal and sporting achievements

 Burnett was a keen sports player and received many accolades including two Blues at Oxford University (tennis & squash).
 Prior and post Second World War he won the Army squash championships and was undefeated at squash in the world from 1937 to 1939.
 He also played in the post-war 1946 Wimbledon Championships.

 He married Valerie St. Ludger (d.
 2003) and continued to live an active life playing tennis and skiing until he was over 90.
 He is survived by his two sons Robert and Bruce.